125 Normanton Road,

 No one has favorited this theater yet

-The Alexandra Electric Theatre opened on 6th October 1913 with the three reel Pathe colour drama “Delivered by Death”.
+The Alexandra Electric Theatre opened on 6th October 1913 with the three reel Pathe colour drama “Delivered by Death” on the screen plus variety acts The Toladonas, Will Rosco & Jack and Jenny on the stage.
 The cinema, which seated 1,269, was a conversion of the Alexandra Rink that was built in 1909 for roller skating.
 It was located just off the City centre on Normanton Road at the corner of Hartington Street.

-The Alexandra Theatre was a second or even third run cinema and played mainly action movies.
+The Alexandra Theatre was a 2nd-run or even 3rd-run cinema and played mainly action movies.
 It was an early casualty and closed on 31st May 1953 with Leslie Howard in “Pimpernel Smith”.
-It was never equipped to screen Cinemascope wide-screen films.
+It was never equipped to screen CinemaScope wide-screen films.

-The floor was leveled and a wooden sprung dance floor was installed and it became the Trocadero Dance Hall, operated by local businessman Sammy Ramsden.
-This was a very successful venture and continued into the early 1960’s.
-Eventually the game of bingo was brought in, initially on quiet nights, and then it went over to becoming a full time bingo club, first operated by Star and then by EMI.
-The building was destoyed by a fire that broke out on the night of 18th October 1982.
-The bingo operation was transfered a year later into the closed down Odeon (former Gaumont Palace) London Road which was re-named New Trocadero Entertainment Centre.
+The floor was levelled and a wooden sprung dance floor was installed and it became the Trocadero Roller Rink & Ballroom which opened on 27th November 1953, operated by local businessman Sammy Ramsden.
+This was a very successful venture and continued into the early-1960’s.
+Eventually the game of bingo was brought in, initially on quiet nights, and then it went over to becoming a full time bingo club, first operated by Star Cinemas and then by EMI.
+The building was destroyed by a fire that broke out on the night of 18th October 1982.
+The bingo operation was transferred a year later into the closed down Odeon (former Gaumont Palace) London Road which was re-named New Trocadero Entertainment Centre.

 The remains of the burnt-out former Alexandra Theatre were eventually removed and a block of flats named Trocadero Court was built on the site.